Shannon's 21 help No. 15 Texas Tech hold off Oklahoma 69-67 - WHIZ News

 The game came down to the final seconds.

-Texas Tech, leading by three, fouled Harmon with 4 seconds left.
+Texas Tech, leading by three, fouled Oklahoma’s De’Vion Harmon with 4 seconds left.
 Harmon made the first free throw, then missed the second intentionally.
 Victor Iwuakor rebounded for Oklahoma and was fouled with 2.8 seconds to play.
 He missed the first free throw, then missed the second intentionally.
-Oklahoma had several chances at a putback — Reaves had the best look — but none of the shots went in.
+Oklahoma got the offensive rebound and got off several shots near the basket — but none went in.

+One of the misses was a bank shot by Reaves that was not difficult by his standards.
+He bent over frustrated after the buzzer.

+“We had a great look,” Harmon said.
+“You can’t ask for a better look.
+Tough one, but we’re going to bounce back.”

 Texas Tech led for most of the first half.
 Oklahoma closed within 31-30 before the Red Raiders went on a 10-0 run, highlighted by a 3-pointer and a two-point jumper by Nimari Burnett.
 Reaves made a layup in the closing seconds of the first half, but Texas Tech still led 40-32 at the break.